-For deaths that occurred on or before December 31, 2011, once the value of the net estate exceeded $1,000,000, the entire value of the estate was taxed.
-Inheritance tax rates ranged from 0.8% to 16% of the adjusted taxable estate.
+For deaths that occurred on or before December 31, 2011, once the value of the net estate exceeded $1 million, the entire value of the estate was taxed.
+Inheritance tax rates ranged from 0.8 percent to 16 percent of the adjusted taxable estate.

 For more information about Oregon inheritance taxes and estate taxes, refer to the Estate and Trust Taxes section of the Oregon Department of Revenue's website.